 Wiley also chose the Acoustic Campaign solution, a software as a service (SaaS)-based digital marketing automation platform that puts the power of data insights into the hands of marketers to design smarter campaigns.
 The platform also manages consistent campaigns across email, web, mobile push, SMS, social, group messaging and other channels.

-The adoption of Acoustic tools started out as a marketing initiative, but other teams at Wiley recognized that they could also benefit from how student recruitment information was being centralized, managed and better understood.
+The adoption of Acoustic tools started out as a marketing initiative, but other teams at Wiley recognised that they could also benefit from how student recruitment information was being centralised, managed and better understood.
 For example, the Wiley content administration team began using the Acoustic products as their digital asset management system for websites and landing pages.

 “It lets our team get back to the good stuff — engaging with prospective students in a meaningful way and helping transform their lives.
 That’s really powerful.”

 Jourdan Hathaway, Senior Director of Student Experience, Wiley